 YPSA consortium, in the round-2, wants to address these drivers through building capacity of youth leaders existing youth Club/CBOs, Forum leaders in Union/Municipality and teachers by providing TOT for further conducting LSE session of youth and student followed by the community engagement events on PVE with community people by youth leaders and students, which includes human chain, rally, sports & debate competition, inter generation and interfaith dialogue, days observation; providing orientation to the religious leaders and Imam, journalist and local government bodies, teachers and Majhi for playing the positive role towards PVE; sensitization events/meeting with the FDMN youth and women as well as community engagement event for development of critical thinking skills; conducting courtyard meeting for women so that they become confident to protect themselves and their family members from violent extremism.
 All these interventions will contribute to have a strengthened communities’ resilience against the threat of violent extremism

 - Outcome-1: Improved social cohesion and tolerance among communities in Cox’s Bazar and Chattogram

 - Outcome-2: Increased sense of self-worth among teachers and students through their involvement in PVE initiatives

 - Outcome-3: Strengthened capacity of Local Government institutions, journalists and religious leaders for ensuring meaningful engagement to prevent violent extremism.

 - Outcome-4: Decreased vulnerability of Forcibly Displaced Myanmar Nationals (FDMN)to recruitment by violent extremist groups

 Categories of Target Population:

-- Students aged 15-22 years from educational institutes in Cox’s Bazar
+- Students aged 15-21 years from educational institutes (School, Collage & Madrasa) in Cox’s Bazar and Sitakund.

 The expected result of the Project